 Looking across the data, respondents work with an average of 6 SEOs – up from 5 last year.

 In both agencies and businesses, SEO professionals are clearly used to working in small teams.
-This is why it’s as important as ever for the local SEO community to share ideas and case studies, and act as an extended support network to learn together as an industry.
+This is why it’s as important as ever for the local SEO industry to share ideas and case studies, and act as an extended support network to learn together as a community.
 While there are plenty of great local SEO communities out there for networking and learning, we at BrightLocal have a soft spot for the Local Search Forum.

 58% of businesses are planning to hire more search marketing professionals in the next 12 months, which is good news for any SEO professionals out there looking for a new job!